What is website stability?

 Before you handle growth, you'll need to handle stability.
 Illustration by undraw.co

-When it comes to websites, stability is treated like a myth.
-It starts out as a primary concern.
-As its importance is absorbed into the process of building a website, it's often not revisited until the stability of the website is threatened.
+Website stability - never noticed when present, feverishly missed when it's gone.
+The concern of stability shows up long past the design phase, when the website is out in the wild and getting some attention.
+When it comes to new websites, stability may be mentioned as a primary concern, but as other factors take stage during the process of building, it's often not revisited until it's urgently needed to be implemented.
+However, one third of the world's websites are built and sent live on a platform that is vulnerable to attacks.
 How did we get here?
 What do we do?
-Restoring this great promise falls on the shoulders of a few, perhaps without decision power, without offering any ways out on its own.
+Restoring the website to service falls on the shoulders of a few, perhaps without decision power, without the status quo being available as a solution.
 Shoulda-coulda-woulda.
-"Don't end up in instability!" it seems to repeat.
-Too late - you might already be there.
-Now that the website is pitched over a cliff and you're responsible for keeping it off, is it time to say goodbye to your job?
+Now that the website is pitched over a cliff and you're responsible for keeping it safe, is it time to say goodbye to your job?

 Firstly, none of this is your fault.
-It may amaze you that 50% of the world's websites need weekly or daily software updates.
+As you look up solutions to get your website back online, you're told to do this or change that, buy this, install that.
+The thing is - if you have to go through this, your website was vulnerable to instability.
+It may amaze you that more than 33% of the world's websites need weekly or daily software updates.
 These websites are attacked every minute, every hour, of every day with efforts that seek to undermine their security or get around it.
-If half the world uses this software, it must be the standard, right?
-Yes, and a better standard exists.
+If one third of the world's websites use this software, it must be the standard, right?
+And it can feel like your fault if it happens to you.
+But it isn't.

-I am here to tell you that your website can be stable.
-It can be in software designed for stability.
-It can be configured to avoid nefarious interactions.
+There is web software designed for stability.
+It's less popular than the unstable software - you may not hear about it from the first web developer It can be configured to avoid nefarious interactions.
 And it can be pretty much the same website in other areas.

 Concerns with Website Stability